rhaleblian/backstep/README.md

 SCOREBOARD.md tracks what builds have been tried and what the toolchain and support tools are.

+## Package build dependencies

+Recorded as DOT into `dg.dot` as discovered.

 ## Which version of a package do we use???!

 @rhaleblian 's rule of thumb: